dhaberl/mnist2D_CNN/README.md

 - Install dependencies (see env_mnist2d_cnn.yml) and set up your environment

 ### Dataset
 A subset of 42 000 grey-scale images of the original MNIST database was used.
 Each image contains 28x28 pixels, for a total of 784 pixels.
-Each pixel has a single pixel-value associated with it, indicating the brightness (low values) or darkness (high values) ofthat pixel.
+Each pixel has a single pixel-value associated with it, indicating the brightness (low values) or darkness (high values) of that pixel.
 This pixel-value is an integer between 0 (white) and 255 (black).

 The images are stored as npy-files.
 The dataset also contains a csv-file with the ID and the corresponding ground truth label.